 The final project cost is expected to be within a -20% to + 20% variance from the CPE.

-If the CPE variance bandwidth of -20% to +20% does not exceed the Study Estimate variance bandwidth of -30% to +30%, the project’s cost variance will be deemed acceptable and will be immediately issued a NTC by SPP staff.
+If the CPE variance bandwidth of -20% to +20% does not exceed the Study Estimate variance bandwidth of -30% to +30%, the project’s cost variance will be deemed acceptable and the Conditions on the NTC will be immediately removed by SPP staff.
+SPP staff will notify the DTO in writing when the Conditions are removed from the NTC.
 This will be the authorization for the DTO to proceed with the project.

 If the CPE variance bandwidth exceeds the variance bandwidth of the study estimate, SPP staff will re-evaluate this project using the new cost estimate data, and will make a recommendation to the BOD at its next scheduled quarterly meeting, which should be no later than one quarter prior to the start of the next applicable ITP process cycle.
 SPP staff’s recommendation could be but is not limited to one of the following actions:

-Accept the cost variance and approve the project as is
+Accept the cost variance and approve the project as is and remove the NTC’s Conditions

 Modify the existing project